moizalicious/siddhi-json-structs/README.md

 ```

 **Note - Sources, Sinks & Stores do not come under the general annotation struct as they have a different
-structure and are show separately**
+structure and are shown separately**

 ### Store
-The store annotation is only used for tables and aggregations.
+**The store annotation is only used for tables and aggregations**.
 So they are only defined in both table and
 aggregation JSON structs as the name `store` in the following format:
 ```
 {